Asterismm54/knowledge-base/README.md

 The Knowledge Base is an effort by [SCESoc](https://www.scesoc.ca), the Systems and Computer Engineering Society in Carleton University.
 It is a repository of knowledge made by and for the peers at Carleton University.

+*Awesome!
+Is there a place where I can mention BSDCan at Carleton? or on this Github?*

 Every year, several talented students with various experiences and knowledge get through the Systems and Computer Engineering Programs.
 This platform will act as a hub of knowledge for students to mutually share their learnings.
 This can include:

 * Wikis on different topics/technologies